CSE136Team7/HW3/README.md

 FINISHED:
 -remove x-powered-by header
--cookie should say myapp.val=something instead of connect.sid=something -navigating to / instead of /login gives a nice redirect to login --now navigating to any unknown (or /root /admin /robot) will log a message -logging occurs in console via debug.js. will change to write to file soon -cookie is used to lookup user id, which is only associated with a session id after logging in -add bookmark works
+-cookie should say BookmarxTeam7=something instead of connect.sid=something -navigating to / instead of /login gives a nice redirect to login --now navigating to any unknown (or /root /admin /robot) will log a message -logging occurs in console via debug.js. will change to write to file soon -cookie is used to lookup user id, which is only associated with a session id after logging in --session is destroyed anytime a user attempts to access internal pages without a user id -add bookmark works
 -can star a bookmark and view all starred bookmarks -link the bookmark to the stored URL